ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 - Providing good default behavior, while giving administrators the option to override
 - Self-healing, while giving administrators a manual control

-A good system should be simple, this can be done by reducing complexity, which does not necessarily mean reducing its functionality, but rather by making **abstractions**.
+A good system should be simple, this can be done by reducing complexity, which doesn't necessarily mean reducing its functionality, but rather by making **abstractions**.

 Simple and easy to understand systems are usually easier to modify than complex ones.

 A good system should be evolvable, which means making it easily adapt the changes.
 Agile is one of the best working patterns for maintaining evolvable systems.

 ### Chapter 2: Data Models and Query Languages